2001 Gold Eagle

 2001 American Gold Eagle

-As with the bullion coins, the 2001 Proof Gold Eagles saw significant decreases in mintages.
-The one ounce, one-half ounce, and one-quarter ounce proof coins marked all time low mitnages that continue to stand to this day.
-The reduced interest in Gold Eagles was likely due to a pull back in demand for precious metals combined with the impact of an economic slow down, which may have reduced demand for collectible coins.
+As with the bullion coins, the 2001 Proof Gold Eagles (Buy on eBay) saw significant decreases in mintages.
+The one ounce, one-half ounce, and one-quarter ounce proof coins marked all time lows that continue to stand to this day.
+The reduced interest in Gold Eagles was likely due to a pull back in demand for precious metals combined with the impact of economic conditions, which may have reduced demand for collectible coins.
 The prices for some of the 2001 Gold Eagles reflect premiums due to the lower mintages and decreased availability.

 2001 Gold Eagle Specifications